molily/molily.de/_posts/2017-12-21-robust-javascript.md

 The role of a front-end developer is to improve the user experience with the available technologies.
 The developer needs to assess which interactions can and should be improved with client-side JavaScript.

-JavaScript allows to build more user-friendly interfaces than HTML and CSS alone could do.
+JavaScript allows to build more user-friendly interfaces than HTML and CSS alone can do.
 It is the best technology to build excellent interactivity in the browser.

 Still, JavaScript is the most brittle of all front-end web technologies.
 An important skill of a front-end developer is to know when *not* to solve a problem with client-side JavaScript.
 It is always more robust to solve a problem further down in the stack.